CommunityOfCoders/Inheritance-2021/stock-market-analyser_TeamSTAR.md

 ## 🔮Future Scope:
 - Add a portfolio where a user can create an account and pin the stocks of his interest
-- Improve the searchbar autosuggest performance with a regex-based implementation
+- Improve the searchbar autosuggest performance with a regex-based implementation at the server-side
 - Cache requests at the proxy server for a snappy real-time performance

 ## 👩‍💻Contributors